Flasche-Chris/Flasche-Chris/README.md

 - 👋 Hi, I’m @Flasche-Chris
-- 👀 I’m interested in my hobby photography IT-administration and some small Python programming
+- 👀 I’m interested in my hobby photography, IT-administration and some small Python programming
 - 📸 My Instagram: https://www.instagram.com/flasche_chris/
 - 🌱 I’m currently doing my vocational diploma in IT in Dortmund, Germany
 - 📫 How to reach me by Mail: info@flasche-chris.de